 Local information on these rivers and their fishes may be obtained from the Division of Freshwater Fisheries Management, Northwest Regional Office (850-265-3676).

-Bream fishing (redear, bluegill, redbreast, and spotted sunfish) should be fair to good throughout the winter and early spring.
+Bream fishing (Redear, Bluegill, Redbreast, and Spotted Sunfish) should be fair to good throughout the winter and early spring.
 Try fishing deep water “holes” in midwinter and the shallows around snags and stumps in early March.
 Recommended baits for bream are beetle-spins, worms, and crickets.
-Largemouth bass and shoal bass fishing will slow through January and should pick up between mid-February and early March.
+Largemouth Bass and Shoal Bass fishing will slow through January and should pick up between mid-February and early March.
 In the winter, try fishing deep areas of the river and backwaters with diving crankbaits worked slowly.
-Recommended baits for largemouth bass fishing include artificial lizards, dark worms, spinner baits, and lures and artificials that mimic crayfish.
-State record shoal bass have been caught in the Chipola River.
-For those anglers targeting shoal bass try fishing the deep holes below shoal areas between Magnolia Bridge and Johnny Boy landing.
-The best baits for shoal bass are artificial baits that mimic crayfish, like small crankbaits and plastic creature baits.
-There is a catch and release only section for shoal bass between Peacock Bridge and Johnny Boy Landing.
-Catch and release is recommended for all shoal bass since they are a unique species and high flows during over the past few springs (during the spawning period) have resulted in fewer shoal bass.
-A few black crappie (i.e., speckled perch) can be caught in deep holes around snags during the winter and spring with crappie minnows.
-Fly-fishing for bluegill and largemouth bass should pick up in March in the early morning or late afternoon.
-Hurricane Michael downed many trees and new log jams are making navigation difficult between Magnolia and Johnny Boy Landing.
-At the time of writing this report, upstream travel from Magnolia is impeded by a line in the water and downstream navigation is most impacted between the Magnolia and Peacock section (sections may be impassable or become trickier to navigate as water levels drop).
-Watch for a downed tree when launching a boat at Magnolia.
+Recommended baits for largemouth bass fishing include artificial lizards, dark worms, spinner baits, and lures and artificial that mimic crayfish.
+State record Shoal Bass have been caught in the Chipola River.
+Hurricane Michael severely reduced the number of Shoal Bass in the Chipola River.
+For those anglers still interested in targeting Shoal Bass try fishing the deep holes below shoal areas between Magnolia Bridge and Johnny Boy landing.
+The best baits for Shoal Bass are artificial baits that mimic crayfish, like small crankbaits and plastic creature baits.
+All shoal bass in the Chipola River and its tributaries must be released immediately.
+Shoal Bass can be distinguished from Largemouth Bass by the vertical stripes.
+Furthermore, the jaw in Largemouth Bass extends past the eye.
+See the Shoal Bass Species Profile for a description of the Shoal Bass.
+Shoal bass are typically found in rocky areas with fast moving water while Largemouth Bass are often found in slower moving water and near woody structures.
+Anglers should always be mindful of the rocky limestone shoals and snags in the river.
+Anglers should be cautious as log jams and other navigational hazards may have changed.
+A few Black Crappie (i.e., speckled perch) can be caught in deep holes around snags during the winter and spring with crappie minnows.
+Fly-fishing for Bluegill and Largemouth Bass should pick up in March in the early morning or late afternoon.

 TrophyCatch is FWC's citizen-science program that rewards anglers for documenting and releasing trophy bass 8 pounds or larger.